orchest/orchest/docs/source/developer_guide/implementation_details.rst

 * Running the cell of a Jupyter Notebook in JupyterLab,
 * Running an interactive run through the pipeline editor,
-* Running a non-interactive run as part of an experiment.
+* Running a non-interactive run as part of a job.

 In all of the above mentioned cases the following ENV variables set: ``ORCHEST_PROJECT_UUID``, ``ORCHEST_PIPELINE_UUID`` and ``ORCHEST_PIPELINE_PATH``.
 Then there is ``ORCHEST_STEP_UUID``, which is